logo

 What Is The Cost To Renew Medical Marijuana Card in Hawaii?

 The renewal fee for a Hawaii medical marijuana card for a 1-year registration is $38.50, while a 2-year registration may be renewed for $77.
 This fee is payable with a debit card, credit card, or direct withdrawal from a savings or checking account.
-Note that an additional $3.50 portal administration fee may apply when making payment on the medical marijuana registry.
+The listed renewal totals already include the portal administration fee.
+The $38.50 one-year fee includes a $35 Department of Health fee and a $3.50 administration fee, while the $77 two-year fee includes a $70 Department of Health fee and a $7 administration fee.
 The renewal fee is nonrefundable regardless of the outcome of the application.
-The renewal fee for an out-of-state patient is $49.50.
+A temporary out-of-state Hawaii 329 registration costs $49.50 and is valid for up to 60 days.
+It may be renewed once per calendar year for an additional period of up to 60 days.

 Do I Need To See a Doctor To Renew My Medical Marijuana Card in Hawaii?